CS 314 - Specification 1: Designing and Implementing Algorithms

 At the top of the table state how many people it requires to have a 50% chance of there being at least 1 shared birthday, given a 365 day year.

-5. queensAreSafe: There is a chess and programming problem called the 8 queens problem.
-The goal is to place eight queens on a chess board so that none of them may attack any other queen.
+5. queensAreSafe: The eight queens problem is a chess and programming problem with the goal is to place eight queens on a chess board so that none of them may attack any other queen.
 That is, no two queens are in the same row, column, or diagonal.
-In chess a queen may move any number of spaces straight up, down, left, right, or along any of the 4 diagonals.
+In chess, a queen may move any number of spaces straight up, down, left, right, or along any of the 4 diagonals.
 In the method you are completing the board is square (same number of rows as columns) but is not necessarily 8 by 8.

 Consider the following board: